oroinc/documentation/cloud/maintenance/advanced-use.rst

 In this example, all requests from China and Russia are to be rejected.

 * ``ua`` --- The hash provides the ability to allow or deny requests from the specific user agents.
 A user agent is defined by the regexp string.
-There are two possible lists for this hash: ``allow`` and ``deny`` to allow or deny requests from the listed user agents correspondingly.
+Scalar values are transformed to regexps automatically.
+There are two possible lists for this hash: ``allow`` and ``deny`` to allow or deny requests from the listed user agents.

 An example of the user agent rule: